Donald Trump Falsely Accusing Barack Obama Could Lead To Impeachment

 “An accusation by a president isn’t like an accusation leveled by one private citizen against another, It’s about more than factual truth or carelessness.”

-Case in point being, if a civilian accuse Barack Obama of wiretapping their phones, the former president can sue them for libel.
+Case in point being, if a civilian accuses Barack Obama of wiretapping their phones, the former president can sue them for libel.
 Also, if their statements are knowingly false then they have to pay certain money.
 On the other hand, if the president makes the same statement, he cannot be sued in his official capacity.
-According to National Memo, the false accusations by the president is a wild abuse of power and perhaps his first impeachable offense of his term as the President of the United States of America.
+According to National Memo, the false accusations by the president is a wild abuse of power and perhaps his first impeachable offense of his term as the president of the United States of America.

 “Given how great the executive’s power is, accusations by the president can’t be treated asymmetrically,” Feldman from Bloomberg further wrote, “If the alleged action would be impeachable if true, so must be the allegation if false.”

-Meanwhile, there are many Republican who thinks that Donald Trump should apologize to the U.K. and Barack Obama for the wiretapping claims.
-Texas Representative Will Hurd said to ABC’s The Week that he learned to apologize from his grandfather, and he thinks that the President should also take the same advice.
+Meanwhile, there are many Republicans who think that Donald Trump should apologize to the U.K. and Barack Obama for the wiretapping claims.
+Texas Representative Will Hurd said to ABC’s The Week that he learned to apologize from his grandfather, and he thinks that the president should also take the same advice.

 “We live in a very dangerous world and we can’t do it alone, and when we have a major ally – and it’s not just sorry to the President [Obama] but also to the UK, for the claims, or the intimation, that the UK was involved in this as well.”